bmelo/project-api-spring/README.md

-# project-api-spring
+# REST API example
-Small project with a sample of API using Spring Framework
+Small project with a sample of API using Spring Boot.

+Sample of an REST api to store data of employees and dependents.

+## Requirements:

+> * Authentication using JWT
+> * CRUD for at least one entity